wangleihitcs/Papers/README.md

 		* (++++)TieNet Text-Image Embedding Network for Common Thorax Disease Classification and Reporting in Chest X-rays, CVPR 2018
 		* (+++)On the Automatic Generation of Medical Imaging Reports, ACL 2018
 		* (+++)Hybrid Retrieval-Generation Reinforced Agent for Medical Image Report Generation, NIPS 2018
+	* Other
+		* TextRay Mining Clinical Reports to Gain a Broad Understanding of Chest X-rays, 2018

 * 视觉描述生成(caption)
 	* Image Caption